Frequently Asked Questions

 When printing county snapshots with the "Areas to Explore" highlighting turned on, you may find that the colors used to highlight these areas don't print.
 This is a browser specific issue for Internet Explorer and Firefox.
 These browsers will not print background colors or images by default, as these frequently take much more ink and can serve to obscure the foreground text on a black-and-white printout.
 Here are the steps you can take to resolve this:

 - Open either Internet Explorer or Firefox

-- Place a checkmark in the "Print Background Colors and Images" in the dialog.
+- Check the "Print Background Colors" and "Print Background Images" boxes in the dialog

-- Click "OK" and print the Web page.
+- Click "Print" to print the Web page

 We are happy to provide copies of both of these graphics for your use: County Health Rankings model and our Take Action graphic.
 If you use these images in a publication, please use the following citation:

 University of Wisconsin Population Health Institute.
 County Health Rankings & Roadmaps 2017. www.countyhealthrankings.org.

 - Raising awareness in the general community about the multiple factors that influence health via media interviews and follow-up conversations.

 - Initiating community health assessment and planning efforts where none previously existed.